 So what exactly is a nurture campaign and the connection to revenue generation?

-A nurture campaign is intended to take customers through a unique and personalized journey by delivering the right message to the right target audience at the right time.
+A nurture campaign is intended to take customers through a unique and personalized journey by delivering the right message to the right target audience at the right time, and not land in spam ( 4 tips to avoid landing in spam).
 It involves reaching out to the right leads and engaging with them throughout the purchasing process, with the primary aim to foster and strengthen a relationship with them so that they convert to loyal customers.

 While its definition sounds simple, you would be surprised at how many startups and mature businesses alike are struggling with creating engaging nurture campaigns.

 Here are the top 4 reasons why companies have a hard time building their nurture campaign:

 Not knowing which segment of the market to target has got to be one of the most common and costliest mistakes companies make when it comes to creating their nurture campaign.
 It’s not enough to simply assume that people would go and buy your products—it’s important to categorize a more general market into smaller groups of prospects who share the same interests and pain points.
 This is called market segmentation, and this strategy is helpful in establishing and understanding your prospects so that you could better address their specific needs.